Secret Service: Two Suspicious Packages Found, One Outside Clinton Family Home, One En Route To Barack Obama

-Police in New Castle, New York, say they discovered a suspicious package outside of the home of former President Bill Clinton and former Secretary of State and presidential candidate Hillary Clinton.
-Federal authorities in Washington D.C. say a similar package, addressed to former President Barack Obama, was also discovered.
+Police in New Castle, New York, say they discovered a suspicious package outside the home of former President Bill Clinton and former Secretary of State and presidential candidate Hillary Clinton.
+Federal authorities in Washington, D.C., say a similar package, addressed to former President Barack Obama, was also discovered.

-According to WABC in New York, police have been able to confirm that the package, found just outside of the family’s residence in Chappaqua, is not an improvised explosive device, and they believe it at this time to be a hoax.
+According to WABC in New York, police have been able to confirm that the package, found just outside of the family’s residence in Chappaqua, is not an improvised explosive device, and they believe it to be a hoax.
 However, the FBI is investigating the matter just to be sure.

-This is not unfamiliar ground for the Clinton family: threats have been leveled against both at various times in their lives, especially from individuals who espouse opposing political views to a fervent and extreme degree.
+This is not unfamiliar ground for the Clinton family: Threats have been leveled against both at various times in their lives, especially from individuals who espouse opposing political views to a fervent and extreme degree.
 In 2016, for instance, a supporter of then-candidate Donald Trump from Cincinnati stated that he would have wanted to see a “coup” had Hillary Clinton won the election in that year against his preferred candidate.

 “I feel like Hillary needs to be taken out if she gets in the government,” resident Dan Bowman said to reporters, according to accounts from the Independent.
 “I’ll do everything in my power to take her out of power – which, if I have to be a patriot, I will.”